 Staff, particularly the DSL, will work with the victim to build resilience, e.g. by offering emotional therapy.

 The school will acknowledge that bullying may be an indication of underlying mental health issues.
-Perpetrators will be required to attend a mandatory counselling session to assist with any underlying mental health or emotional wellbeing issues.
-The school will work with the perpetrator regarding any underlying mental health or emotional wellbeing problems.
+Perpetrators will be supported by skilled staff in supporting perpetrators in managing and dealing with their social, emotional and mental health.

 Follow-up support